Events

 USET Tribal Public Health Preparedness and Resilience (PHPR) is a Tribally-centered epidemiological approach to public health preparedness and resilience with the primary goal of strengthening the resilience of USET member Tribal Nations through public health strategies focused on the mitigation, prevention, and preparation phases of the disaster management cycle.

-The Global Institute at the University of Miami Miller School of Medicine advocates for global health, supports humanitarian disaster relief efforts and capacity building through education, research, training and exercise. help communities and organizations build capacity in health care, disaster response and community health.
+The Global Institute at the University of Miami Miller School of Medicine advocates for global health, supports humanitarian disaster relief efforts and capacity building through education, research, training and exercise.
+They help communities and organizations build capacity in health care, disaster response and community health.

 What: USET Tribal PHPR is excited to partner with the University of Miami (UM) Global Institute to provide a two day in-person training for USET member Tribal Nation staff working within the public health preparedness space!
 This program is dedicated to Strengthening Tribal Resilience, Operations and Nation Growth by providing immediately actionable skills and continuing education credits.
 Together, we are enhancing our operational capacity to ensure our communities remain resilient and vibrant for generations to come.